 Once upon a time, the Baltimore Orioles were baseball’s model franchise.
 From the mid-1960s to the early 1980s, the Orioles were the most successful team in the game.
 They won five pennants and were twice crowned World Champions.
 The black and orange, the cartoon bird, they were a fixture in the postseason.

-Over a 19-year period, the Orioles averaged 92 wins and finished first eight times.
-They were guided by a philosophy known as “The Oriole Way”, a series of rules and methodologies that produced winning players and teams built on defense, pitching, and the three-run homer.
+Over a 19-year period starting in 1965, the Orioles averaged 92 wins and finished first eight times.
+They were guided by a philosophy known as “The Oriole Way”, a set of rules and methodologies that produced winning players and teams built on defense, pitching, and the three-run homer.

 As of the end of 2018, the following players constitute the top twenty players in Orioles’ history according to Wins Above Replacement (WAR).